andredla/win_audio/README.md

 Paplay is used to play the sound.

 # How it works
-- config.txt is used to set the sound files and volume to the actions
+- Use the configuration button inside the kwin system pannel to configure the sounds and volume, needs to restart the system or the GUI to take effect
 - main.qml line 36 you have the paplay line, change if wanted

 # Usage